 Your kids enjoyed this easy STEM experiment and want to try more?
 Then try these other great science experiments: - Raincloud Experiment - How to grow your own rainbow - Milk, food coloring, and dish soap experiment

-Grapes can be a joking hazard for young toddlers and babies.
-Therefore I recommand this activity only for children age 3 and up.
+- Grapes can be a choking hazard for young toddlers and babies.
+Therefore I recommend this activity only for children age 3 and up.

 Seltzer water contains carbon dioxide (CO2) which is essential to this STEM activity!

 Since grapes are heavier than water, they automatically sink to the bottom of our glass jar.